zammad/zammad-org/src/en/documentation/use/general.md

 features that are not obvious at first glance.
 These features are described in this documentation as well as some general explanations and tips.

-This documentation is divided in different sections.
+This documentation is divided into different sections.
 Currently you are reading the *General* section.
 Use the left sidebar to navigate to your desired information or the search in the header.